Tessa’s Recipe Rundown

 - Yes, Monster Cookies freeze well!

-- After the chill period, place cookie dough balls in a single layer on a parchment-lined rimmed baking sheet and place in the freezer until solid, then remove the cookie dough balls to a labeled and dated airtight container.
+- Place scoops of dough in a single layer on a parchment-lined rimmed baking sheet and place in the freezer until solid.
+Remove scoops to a labeled and dated airtight container.

-- When you’re ready to bake the cookies, bake directly from the freezer by reducing the oven temperature to 325°F and adding a minute or two to the bake time.
+- Bake directly from the freezer by reducing the oven temperature to 325°F and adding a minute or two to the bake time.

 - Learn more about How to Freeze Cookie Dough (& Bake From Frozen) here.